DarraghReid/just_jokes/README.md

 ## Structure
 JustJokes includes 10 web pages, with some pages being more versatile and able to show a variety of information depending on the user's age, account type, and preferences.
 All web pages inhered html, head, and body elements from a base.html template using jinja.
 They also inherit the navbar and footer from base.html.

-    A fixed navbar ensures that all pages available to the specific user are never more than a click away.
-It also assits users on smaller devices to avoid exessive scrolling when navigating the site.
+    A fixed navbar and a footer ensure that all pages available to the specific user are never more than a click away.
+This also assists users on smaller devices to avoid exessive scrolling when navigating the site.
 Pagination has also been implemented to reduce scrolling for users.
 More on what each page does and how it functions will be discussed in the [Features](#Features) of the README.md.

 ## Design
 * Colour Scheme